-I said this about macromolecules in my last blogpost and I will say this again – we HAVE to make our content relevant to our students!!!
-This is one of the main ways we can connect with them and get them interested about what they are learning.
+I said this about macromolecules in my last blog post and I will say this again – we HAVE to make our content relevant to our students!!!
+This is one of the main ways we can connect with them and get them interested in what they are learning.
 I preface my entire cells unit by telling them the importance of paying attention so that when we learn about cancer at the end of the unit, they will be able to understand the biology behind it.
-Cancer is always an engaging topic because every student has or will deal with it at some point in their lifetime either personally or through a friend or family member, so it is always a topic they engage with well.
+Cancer is always an engaging topic because every student has or will deal with it at some point in their life time either personally or through a friend or family member, so it is always a topic they engage with well.
 Memorizing PMAT seems a LOT less dull when they understand that any mistakes in PMAT could lead to cancer.
 Emphasize why the material is important and relevant to your students so that they will be more motivated to engage in learning it.

 3. Connect to what you’ve previously taught.

 I am a huge proponent of giving students cumulative tests for a variety of reasons, which I am sure I will write about in a blog post someday.
 One of the main reasons for biology, in particular, that I find this so critical is how so much of biology builds on itself.
 As you teach cells, connect your students back to what you’ve (hopefully) already taught them about macromolecules.
-I always say that macromolecules are the MVP of biology and will be present in EVERY unit – because they are!! – so it is important for students to see that what they are learning builds on what they have already learn.
+I always say that macromolecules are the MVP of biology and will be present in EVERY unit – because they are!! – so it is important for students to see that what they are learning builds on what they have already learned.
 Draw the connections for them.
 Build on the knowledge foundation you’ve already worked so hard to create.
 Use that strong foundation to help them learn cells even easier.
 Both you and your students will benefit!

 4. Be repetitive.

-Someone told me once that a good teacher can teach the same topic 10 different ways, and I think this is honestly so true.
+Someone told me once that a good teacher can teach the same topic in 10 different ways, and I think this is honestly so true.
 Content like cells that requires so much memorization students need to especially hear over and over.
 Let them hear you explain it.
 Then show it with pictures.
 Then let them hear someone else explain it on a video.
 Then show them again with animations.
 Then make them build a model of it.
 Then make them draw it.
 Then have them read about it.
 Get them ingesting the information in as many ways as possible so that it will stick.
-I truly don’t believe you can be too repetitive in teaching (unless of course you don’t change up your delivery and just repeat yourself over and over.
+I truly don’t believe you can be too repetitive in teaching (unless of course, you don’t change up your delivery and just repeat yourself over and over.
 Then you might as well be a Charlie Brown teacher!)

 5. Emphasize the bigger picture.

 Similar to #2 and 3, but I think this is an important distinction.
 I think sometimes we are so busy lecturing on and on about organelles, that we don’t even take the time to stop and explain what the heck they all are actually working to do.
 Help your students see the big picture of what they are learning.
 Why learn organelles?
 Because each organelle plays an essential role in assembling proteins (aka the macromolecule that does a million important things for your body.)
 Why learn transport?
 Because these are the processes on a cellular level that keep your body stable and healthy.
 Why learn mitosis?
-Because this is how you went from being just a fertilized egg to being a full blown teenager.
+Because this is how you went from being just a fertilized egg to being a full-blown teenager.
 If they understand why they are learning the material, it will help them to understand how the material fits together.

 I worked countless hours this summer to edit and revise my Cells unit curriculum in order to make it TpT-worthy to share with other teachers, but even as I write this reflection after using the curriculum in my own classroom, I am already thinking of a list of more ways I could grow and improve my own work – and isn’t that what being a teacher is all about?
 Now here’s the fun part – finding the time to make those adjustments!